tinkerbell/roadmap/design/20230222_tinkerbell_crd_refactor.md

 ### Custom Resource Definitions

-The new set of CRDs will be defined as part of a `v1alpha2` API.
+The CRDs will be developed under a `v1alpha2` API version.

 #### `Hardware`